What to know about the Los Angeles immigration protests after citywide ICE operations

 What has Trump said about the L.A. protests, and why is he deploying the National Guard?

 Mr. Trump signed a memo Saturday night using Title 10 Authority to order the deployment of at least 2,000 National Guard troops to L.A.
-County for "for 60 days or at the discretion of the Secretary of Defense."
+County "for 60 days or at the discretion of the Secretary of Defense."
+He also said in a late-night post shared to his Truth Social platform that demonstrators would no longer be allowed to wear masks at future protests.

-"If Governor Gavin Newscum, of California, and Mayor Karen Bass, of Los Angeles, can't do their jobs, which everyone knows they can't, then the Federal Government will step in and solve the problem, RIOTS & LOOTERS, the way it should be solved!!!" the president posted to his Truth Social platform Saturday evening.
+"If Governor Gavin Newscum, of California, and Mayor Karen Bass, of Los Angeles, can't do their jobs, which everyone knows they can't, then the Federal Government will step in and solve the problem, RIOTS & LOOTERS, the way it should be solved!!!" the president wrote in an earlier post to his Truth Social platform Saturday evening.

 A Defense Department official told CBS News that the vast majority of the 2,000 soldiers are from the California National Guard.